-A Cooperative is a not-for-profit organization, owned and controlled by the members it serves.
-An Electric Cooperative exist to provide reliable electricity to its members at the lowest possible cost and operates according the following seven principles.
+A cooperative is a not-for-profit organization, owned and controlled by the members it serves.
+We exist to provide reliable electricity to our members at the lowest possible cost and operate according to the following seven principles.

 1. Voluntary and Open Membership

 Cooperative are voluntary organizations, open to all persons able to use their service and willing to accept the responsibilities of membership, without gender, social, racial, political, or religious discrimination.

 Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
 The elected representatives are accountable to the membership.
 In primary cooperatives, members have equal voting rights (one member, one vote) and cooperatives at other levels are organized in a democratic manner.

 3. Members' Economic Participation